Oscar de Larrazábal

-Oscar de Larrazábal (born June 8, 1916, date of death unknown) was a Filipino boxer who competed in the 1936 Summer Olympics.
+Oscar Sanchez de Larrazábal (June 8, 1916 – February 5, 1978) was a Filipino boxer who competed in the 1936 Summer Olympics.
 In 1936 he was eliminated in the quarter-finals of the bantamweight class after losing his fight to eventual silver medalist Jack Wilson.

 De Larrazábal graduated from the Far Eastern University earning a law degree.
 He passed bar examination in 1948.
 He worked for PhilAm insurance firm and assisted aspiring Filipino emigrants to the United States.